tb-pm/idp-software.com/docs/vendors/Alphamoon/index.md

 ## Key Features

 - **Document Automation and Extraction**: Alphamoon document automation transforms images and documents into text and extracts critical information to store in the cloud.
-- **Continual Learning**: The platform learns as it processes documents to further hone its accuracy, keeping users in the loop to verify and ensure maximum control.
+- **Continual Learning**: The platform learns as it processes documents to further hone its accuracy, keeping users in the loop to verify and ensure control.
 - **Data Export and Integration**: Data can be exported in CSV, XLSX, and other formats and integrated with other tools and systems, including API and Zapier.
 - **Customization**: Ready-made templates for invoices or receipts offer simple plug-and-play options or users can create their own workflows.
 - **Security**: Sensitive information can be anonymized for compliance and privacy.